jneurock/rocky-codes/README.md

 # TODO:

 Here's a high-level TODO list:
+  * Maybe add photo to intro paragraph
+  * See if an svg minification or optimization plugin can be added for the build
   * Color modes (system, light, dark, laser)
     * Store with local storage
-  * Set up correct site metadata for Facebook and Twitter sharing
-  * Maybe add photo to intro paragraph
-  * See if an svg minification or optimization plugin can be added for the build
   * Write about approach to things
   * Add tests
     * Is there anything to test?